 Michèle Newton Media Relations | Public Relations | Communications | Writer

-What is the #btr2gthr philosophy?
+What is my #btr2gthr philosophy?

 It's the belief that for-profit and not-for-profit organizations are better together (#btr2gthr).

-Strategizing creative ways to grow their relationships, nurture collaborations and facilitate partnerships with a shared focus on strengthening our community and solving social problems is a key focus.
+Strategizing creative ways to grow their relationships, nurture collaborations and facilitate equitable partnerships with a shared focus on strengthening our community and solving social problems is a key focus.